 Students will be required to present a power point presentation on a topic selected during their clinical rotation.
 The topic will be presented in class. (see class schedule for presentation date).
-There needs to be a minimum of 5 sources.
-Presentations need to be 15 minutes in length with 5 additional minutes for comments and questions.
-(Please see Clinical I syllabi for detailed instructions on the EIP components).
+Presentations need to be 10 minutes in length with 5 additional minutes for comments and questions.